royneau/remote-images-preview/README.md

 This plugin underlines remote image URLs in Sublime Text, and lets you preview the images simply by hovering on their URLs.

 **Performance warning.** The plugin is automatically disabled if the document has more than 200 remote image URLs, in order to avoid a massive performance hit.
 To change this number, set the `max_url_limit` option (see "Configuration" below).

 ## Installation

 ### With Package Control

 In the Command Palette, use the `Package Control: Add Repository` option and enter this URL: https://github.com/royneau/remote-images-preview.
+Then, use the `Package Control: Install Package` option and choose `remote-images-preview`.

 ### With Git